macroenergy/Dolphyn.jl/README.md

 - <code>julia> ]</code>
 - <code>(DOLPHYN) pkg> st</code> (this is for checking the status of packages installed for DOLPHYN)

-### Running your first example:
+## Running your first example:

-Exit the package manager by hitting your backspace key.
-Then, navigate to one of the example systems, e.g.:
+Navigate to one of the example systems, e.g.:

 `julia> cd("Example_Systems/SmallNewEngland/OneZone")`

+Ensure you are not in the package manager by hitting the backspace key.

 Use the Run.jl file to run the case:

 `julia> include("Run.jl")`

-Once the model has completed running, results will be written into the 'Results' directory.
+Once the model has completed running, results will be written into the "Results" folder.

 ## Example Systems

 **SmallNewEngland: OneZone** is a one-year example with hourly resolution representing Massachusetts.
 A rate-based carbon cap of 50 gCO<sub>2</sub> per kWh is specified in the `CO2_cap.csv` input file.
 Expect a run time of ~5 seconds.

 **SmallNewEngland: ThreeZones** is similar to the above example but contains zones representing Massachusetts, Connecticut, and Maine.
-Expect a run time of ~5 seconds.
+Expect a run time of ~1 minute.

-**2030_CombEC_DETrans** is a combined power and hydrogen model for the EU for the year 2030.
+**NorthSea_2030** is a combined power and hydrogen model for the EU for the year 2030.
 It contains a power model with hourly resolution, contains zones representing Belgium, Germany, Denmark, France, Great Britain, the Netherlands, Sweden, and Norway.
 The model also includes a CO2 constraint representing 30% of 2015 power sector CO2 emissions applied to the hydrogen and power sector jointly.
-Expect a run time of ~8 minutes.
+Expect a run time of ~10 minutes.

 ## DOLPHYN Team
 The model was originally [developed](https://pubs.rsc.org/en/content/articlehtml/2021/ee/d1ee00627d) by [Guannan He](https://www.guannanhe.com/) while at the MIT Energy Initiative, and is now maintained by a team contributors at [MITEI](https://energy.mit.edu/) led by [Dharik Mallapragada](http://mallapragada.mit.edu/) as well as Guannan He's research group at Peking University.
-Key contributors include Dharik S. Mallapragada, Guannan He, Yuheng Zhang, Youssef Shaker, Jun Wen Law, Nicole Shi and Anna Cybulsky.
+Key contributors include Dharik S. Mallapragada, Guannan He, Yuheng Zhang, Youssef Shaker, Jun Wen Law, Nicole Shi, Anna Cybulsky, Mary Bennett, and Ruaridh Macdonald.